 Registration is required for everyone due to our Zoom limit.

-The Kelowna & District Genealogical Society’s Central Okanagan Obituaries Project is full steam ahead thanks to a City of Kelowna Cultural Grant!
+The Kelowna & District Genealogical Society’s Central Okanagan Obituaries Project is thriving thanks to a City of Kelowna Cultural Grant!

-Our team of dedicated volunteers are indexing, scanning and making available the obituaries of Indigenous peoples, historical figures, and recent residents of the Central Okanagan.
+Our team of dedicated volunteers have indexed, scanned, and made available the obituaries of Indigenous peoples, historical figures, and recent residents of the Central Okanagan.

 Our Reference Library is located on the second floor of the Okanagan Regional Library’s downtown Kelowna Branch.
 Our partnership with the Library has allowed the Society to offer convenient access to our stellar collection of books, periodicals, maps and digital databases to the Central Okanagan community.